mimingcui/mimingcui.github.io/_pages/cv.md

 Talks
 ======
-  <ul>{% for post in site.talks %}
-    {% include archive-single-talk-cv.html %}
-  {% endfor %}</ul>
-* 2021 | Pool-seq approach to identify SNPs associated with climate in Anoplophora glabripennis.
+* Pool-seq approach to identify SNPs associated with climate in Anoplophora glabripennis.
 Entomology 2021, Oral, Online
-* 2020 | The power of next-generation sequencing to resolve the population structure of an invasive insect pest, Anoplophora glabripennis.
+* The power of next-generation sequencing to resolve the population structure of an invasive insect pest, Anoplophora glabripennis.
 Entomology 2020, Oral, Online
-* 2019 | Inference on population genetics of the invasive insect Asian Longhorned beetle through NGS technology.
-Canadian Forest Genetics Association Conference, Canada, Oral, in person
+* Inference on population genetics of the invasive insect Asian Longhorned beetle through NGS technology.
+Canadian Forest Genetics Association Conference 2019, Canada, Oral, in person
-* 2019 | Population genomics of the invasive insect, Asian longhorned beetle (ALB).
-Journée étudiante de l’IBIS, Canada, Poster
+* Population genomics of the invasive insect, Asian longhorned beetle (ALB).
+Journée étudiante de l’IBIS 2019, Canada, Poster